Dataspaces and datasets

 | Granular control | Apply retention, access, routing, and enrichment policies at the dataset level. |

-| Reusability | Write query results into datasets and retrieve them later for dashboards, joins, or long-term analytics. |
+| Reusability | Save query results to a summary dataset and reuse them later for dashboards, joins, or long-term analytics. |

 Dataset schemas